A Real Generalized Trisecant Trichotomy: Applications

 Now suppose $\ell={m_1+d_1 \choose d_1}\cdots {m_n + d_n \choose d_n}-(m_1+\ldots+m_n)+1$.
 The number $\ell+1$ is a typical rank when there is a positive probability for a dimension $\ell-1$ real linear space to intersect $\SV_{(m_1,\ldots,m_n)}(d_1,\ldots,d_n)$ in less than $\ell$ real points.
 This happens precisely when $\Ncal(X)_{\min}<\ell$.
 By Theorem \ref{thm: N(X) for segre-veronese}, we have $\Ncal(X)_{\min}=0$ for the first two cases listed above.
 For the third case, if $\min\{m_1,m_2\}=1$ then $\Ncal(X)_{\min}=0$ or 1.
 If $\min\{m_1,m_2\}=2$ and without loss of generality $m_1=2$, then $\Ncal(X)_{\min} \leq \lfloor \frac{m_2+2}{2} \rfloor <\ell=2m_2+1$. \end{proof}

-{\bf Acknowledgements. } We thank Greg Blekherman, Ilia Itenberg, Claus Scheiderer, Boris Shapiro, Frank Sottile, and Bernd Sturmfels for helpful comments and discussions.
+{\bf Acknowledgements. } We thank Greg Blekherman, Alexander Esterov, Ilia Itenberg, Claus Scheiderer, Boris Shapiro, Frank Sottile, and Bernd Sturmfels for helpful comments and discussions.
+We thank Mario Kummer for pointing us to Examples \ref{ex: open question 1} and \ref{ex: 2 open question} from \cite{kummer2021huisman,kummer2022hyperbolic}.
 We thank the organizers of the ICERM workshop `Connecting Higher-Order Statistics and Symmetric Tensors', where the initial discussions on the project took place.